-Naiad, a Gemini-powered Data Storytelling Assistant for Slides
+Naiad, a Gemini-powered Data Storytelling AI Assistant for Google Slides

-Led UX design and conducted user research to a develop a tool for students and young professionals to tell better data stories.
+Led UX design, development and conducted user research to a develop a tool for students and young professionals to tell better data stories with the help of AI.

-Tools: Figma, Qualtrics, Google AI Studio, Apps Script, Google Slides
+Tools: Figma, Qualtrics, Google AI Studio, Claude, Apps Script

-Students have done the work.
-They now need to tell the story.
-But building a story takes skill and effort, most of which is never taught.
+And building an effective story takes skill, time and effort, most of which is never taught.

-As our team geared up to build our semester-long presentations for a class, we realized we have all the data and information from the work we've done.
+As our team geared up to build our final presentations for our semester-long work, we started sighing.

 Can AI have an effect on student’s slide creation processes especially data storytelling during slide deck creation?

-Therefore, we designed a tool, called Naiad which is currently designed as an Apps Script extension that can be integrated with Google Slides and uses the power of Gemini to assist students with better data storytelling.
+It is currently designed as an Apps Script extension that can be integrated with Google Slides and uses the power of Gemini to assist students with data storytelling.

 For the system